 What To Do vs. What Not To Do

 Using curated content isn’t a free-for-all.
 You still want to keep it relevant to your business, and your target audience.

 If you’re a cardiologist, you might post an article you found on the web explaining how eating too much sugar will negatively affect your overall health.

 On the contrary, you don’t want to post a list of the newest movies to hit the theaters this week because this is not relevant to your industry.
 (It might seem obvious, but you wouldn’t believe how many people actually do this.)

 Think of it as becoming a thought leader in your industry, and sharing a piece of your knowledge with your audience.
 You want to share just enough to keep them intrigued without knowing all the secrets of your trade.

-While the ideal solution is to be able to create a constant flow of captivating content for your audience, it’s not always practical especially for small to mid-sized businesses who may not have the budget or resources to produce them daily.
+While the ideal solution is to be able to create a constant flow of captivating content for your audience, it’s not always practical especially for small to mid-sized businesses who may not have the budget for their online small business marketing in Texas.